Australian PM in Indonesia for talks on investment, climate change

 "I look forward to productive discussions about our shared priorities on climate and energy, investment, and regional security," Albanese said on Twitter.

-The Australian delegation includes Trade Minister Don Farrell and Foreign Minister Penny Wong.
+The Australian delegation includes high-level business leaders, Trade Minister Don Farrell and Foreign Minister Penny Wong.

 Wong, who previously said Indonesia did not get the attention it deserved under the former Prime Minister Scott Morrison, met with Indonesian counterpart Retno Marsudi on Sunday.